polychromatist/luau-vim/README.md

 # luau-vim

 <img style="float: left;" src="luau-vim-repologo-320x320.png"/>

 Vimscript syntax highlighting plugin for Luau and Roblox Luau.
-This plugin intends to provide good support for Luau and Roblox Luau in Vim, Neovim and other vimscript plugin respecting flavors of Vim, with fine control.
+This plugin intends to provide good support for Luau and Roblox Luau in Vim, Neovim and other vimscript plugin respecting flavors of Vim.

 It's still experimental.
 You may be surprised by highlighting that bleeds over or appears missing.
 If that's important to you, it's important to [create an issue](https://github.com/polychromatist/luau-vim/issues).